Chapter 7 : Halted

 I gulped, raising my head to look at Lily.
 Her eyes were wide.
 I turned back to the article and read on.

 Though the investigation has surmised that the totaled 23 Muggle killings may have been meaningless, one victim of the attack in particular has taken the notice of the Ministry.
 Anna Sperrings was a 27 year-old witch, the daughter of the famed Pureblood William Sperrings, creator of many invaluable magical war facilities and spells still used today.
-Anna was attending night University in Edinburgh to obtain a Muggle degree that would have allowed obtain a job in the town.
+Anna was attending night University in Edinburgh to obtain a Muggle degree of higher education.
 Her recent fiancé, Samuel Brigs –a Muggle– was born and raised in Edinburgh.
 The Ministry was quoted "unsurprised' when Brigs was discovered dead in the couple's flat early this morning.

 "We just can't imagine what would possess anyone to kill our dear Anna," a hysterical Claudia Sperrings, Anna's mother, told the Prophet shortly following the traumatic death of her daughter.
 "Why would you kill an innocent girl?
 And all the others?
 They were unknowing Muggles.
 They had no way to defend themselves."